apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 Enabling this feature would incur cost in terms of slight increase in index size.
 Refer to [OAK-2306][OAK-2306] for more details.

+<a name="include-exclude"></a>
+##### Include and Exclude paths from indexing

+_Since 1.0.14+ and 1.2.3+_

+By default the indexer would index all the nodes under the subtree where the index  definition is defined as per the indexingRule.
+In some cases its required to index nodes under certain path.
+For e.g. if index is defined for global fulltext index which include the complete repository you might want to exclude certain path which contains transient system data.

+For example if you application stores certain logs under `/var/log` and it is not supposed to be indexed as part of fulltext index then it can be excluded

+    /oak:index/assetType
+      - jcr:primaryType = "oak:QueryIndexDefinition"
+      - compatVersion = 2
+      - type = "lucene"
+      - excludedPaths = ["/var/log"]

+Above index definition would cause nodes under `/var/log` not to be indexed.
+In majority of case `excludedPaths` only makes sense.
+However in some cases it might be required to also specify explicit set of path which should be indexed.
+In that case make use of `includedPaths`

+Refer to [OAK-2599][OAK-2599] for more details.

 <a name="aggregation"></a>
 #### Aggregation